ales2234/QA_Vampire-runner/README.md

 # QA_Vampire-runner
-here is all the test cases developed for this project
+here is all the test cases designed for this project